vitei/Usagi/Documents/ResourceAsyncLoading.md

 raise priority when the same resource is queued again, select the highest priority requested item, and mark completion or failure.

+The first follow-up lifecycle slice adds request transition helpers for CPU load, dependency wait, CPU-ready, GPU-queued, and GPU-upload states.
+It also adds cancellation, explicit failure, terminal-state checks, inflight detection, completed-request cleanup, and terminal-request retry behavior.
+This keeps the queue usable by later worker and GPU-upload slices without starting worker threads in this branch.

 The deferred worker-loading work should build on this in later slices: skeletal-animation CPU preload, particle CPU data split, worker result draining, shutdown cancellation, and queue ownership.
 Those changes are intentionally